November 27, 2017

 Find a time and place that you can be sure you will not be disturbed and get into a comfortable position using pillows and cushions to support your body as needed.
 Bring your mind to your breathing.
 Do not try to change it; just observe your inhalation and exhalation.
 When your mind wanders bring it back to the breath.
 Initially try 10 minutes, notice how much more relaxed you feel afterwards.

-Physiotherapists can provide relaxation techniques and advice on safe and enjoyable exercise programmes to build back mental and physical well being, so if you’re struggling to cope with stress, please reach out to us by calling 01380 730473 or booking an appointment online.
+Physiotherapists can provide relaxation techniques and advice on safe and enjoyable exercise programmes to build back mental and physical well-being.